 But consider the sources.
 When a major turbine manufacturer calls a catastrophic failure like a blade falling off component liberation, we know we are in for an adventurous ride in a theme park divorced from reality.

-John Droz, Jr., a physicist & environmental advocate, can e reached at [email protected].
+John Droz, Jr., a physicist & environmental advocate, can be reached at “aaprjohn at northnet dot org”.